-One of the best ways to begin exploring your results in Friday is by looking how different groups compare to each other and to the overall organizational scores.
+One of the best ways to begin exploring your results in Friday Pulse is by looking how different groups compare to each other and to the overall organizational scores.

-Attributes in Friday allow you to really to dig down and appreciate which sub-sections of your users are feeling differently - to other groups, or to the whole organisation.
+Attributes in Friday Pulse allow you to really to dig down and appreciate which sub-sections of your users are feeling differently - to other groups, or to the whole organization.
 For Admins and Analysts, you can filter your results on your Dashboard and Reports pages, as well as see all the different Attributes in your account on the Heatmap.

-Friday is a team-based platform.
+Friday Pulse is a team-based platform.
 Users can see the aggregate results for their team (or teams, if hierarchal).
-Your Team structure should reflect a user’s day to day experience at work - including the colleagues they work closest with and so the other users they will discuss Friday results with each week.
+Your Team structure should reflect a user’s day to day experience at work - including the colleagues they work closest with and so the other users they will discuss Friday Pulse results with each week.

 For example, in smaller organizations, Teams might be in a simple flat structure with just Sales, Support, Warehouse and Accounting teams.